IgorMinar/brainstorming/README.md

 @returnType – The serialized form of the return type of the decorator target if it is a function type, undefined otherwise

-@paramterTypes – A list of serialized types of the decorator target’s arguments if it is a function type, undefined otherwise
+@parameterTypes – A list of serialized types of the decorator target’s arguments if it is a function type, undefined otherwise

 @name – The name of the decorator target